rmnzs/rmnzs.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

-I am a graduate actuary at Zurich Insurance.
+I am a graduate actuary at Zurich Insurance, with a first-class MMath degree from the University of Nottingham.

 ## Research Interest